Criminal Justice Bachelor of Science

 There are two options to complete your degree based on your chosen degree type.
 Choose between Elective Credits or a Concentration.

-Option 1: Elective Credits – Select 20 upper division credits from criminal justice electives or any combination of social science courses.
-This may include an additional 4 credits of CJ 409 (Practicum).
+Option 1: Elective Credits – Select 20 upper division credits from Criminal Justice electives, Cybercrime Investigation and Enforcement (CIE) electives, or any combination of Social Science courses.
+This may include an additional 4 credits of CJ 409 Practicum.

 A variety of criminal justice electives are scheduled each term representative of a diverse spectrum of criminal justice interests.

-Students not pursuing a concentration and electing to take a minor in Forensic Anthropology or Juvenile Justice cannot count these courses in their minor requirements.
+Students not pursuing a concentration and electing to take a minor within Criminal Justice cannot count these courses in their minor requirements.
+Students pursuing a concentration may not also pursue a minor in their chosen concentration.

-Option 2: Concentration – Choose a Concentration in one of five areas: corrections, forensic anthropology, homeland security and community preparedness, juvenile justice, or law enforcement.
+Option 2: Concentration – Choose a Concentration in one of four areas: corrections, forensic anthropology, juvenile justice, or law enforcement.

 Concentration Options